Consensys/doc.goquorum/docs/Tutorials/Private-Network/Adding-removing-IBFT-validators.md

     mkdir node5
     ```

-1. Change into the working directory for the new node 5 and run istanbul setup:
+1. Change into the working directory for the new node 5 and run `istanbul setup`:

     ```bash
     cd node5